How to Play 3-Ball Pool: The Quickest Game In Billiards

 But what makes 3-ball different from 9-ball and 8-ball and why do we need a whole article talking about it?

 One of the differences is that the game only uses four balls total between the cue ball and the three object balls.
-For simplicities sake I’m just going to recommend that players use the 1, 2, and 3 ball when they play.
+For simplicities sake I’m just going to recommend that players use the 1, 2, along with 3 ball when they play.

 The last difference between 3-ball and its sister games is that players take turns and do not use the same rack.
-For example, I would rack the 3-balls, break, and then pocket the remaining balls.
+For example, I would rack the 3-balls, break, along with then pocket the remaining balls.

-The next person would also rack, break, and pocket their balls.
+The next person would also rack, break, along with pocket their balls.
 We would just see who was able to pocket the balls in the fewest attempts.
 Don’t worry though because I’m going to break all of that down, starting with how to rack properly.

 Racking 3-Ball